Wzelong/Ori/README.md

-# Trace — Chrome Built-in AI Challenge 2025
+# Ori — Chrome Built-in AI Challenge 2025

 Your personal knowledge graph powered by Chrome built-in AI.
 Automatically capture, summarize, and structure knowledge from web pages and YouTube videos into a private local knowledge graph.

 ## Overview

-Trace is a Chrome extension that leverages Gemini Nano's built-in AI APIs (Prompt API, Summarizer API, Translator API) to transform your browsing history into an intelligent, searchable knowledge base.
+Ori is a Chrome extension that leverages Gemini Nano's built-in AI APIs (Prompt API, Summarizer API, Translator API) to transform your browsing history into an intelligent, searchable knowledge base.
 All processing happens on-device for privacy and offline use.

 ## Features